hieuvp/learning-python/learn-the-basics/modules-and-packages/README.md

 ## Extending Module Load Path

-> There are a couple of ways we could tell the Python interpreter where to look for modules,
+> There are a couple of ways we could tell the **Python interpreter**
+> where to look for modules, aside from the default,
-> <br />aside from the default, which is the local directory and the built-in modules.
+> <br />which is the local directory and the built-in modules.

 <br />

-You could either use the environment variable [`PYTHONPATH`](https://docs.python.org/3/using/cmdline.html#envvar-PYTHONPATH) to specify additional directories to look for modules in (augment the default search path for module files).
+You could either use the environment variable [`PYTHONPATH`](https://docs.python.org/3/using/cmdline.html#envvar-PYTHONPATH) to specify additional directories to look for modules in, or in other words, augment the default search path for module files.

 <!-- AUTO-GENERATED-CONTENT:START (CODE:src=extend_module_search_path.sh) -->
 <!-- The below code snippet is automatically added from extend_module_search_path.sh -->